Civil Asset Forfeiture in Florida

 How Civil Forfeiture Differs from Civil Judgment Collection

-A civil judgment creditor follows a defined process: file a lawsuit, prove the claim, obtain a judgment, then use Florida’s post-judgment collection tools to pursue the debtor’s non-exempt assets.
-The creditor cannot touch exempt assets.
-The debtor has time to respond, plan, and assert exemptions.
+A civil judgment creditor must file a lawsuit, prove the claim at trial, obtain a judgment, and then use Florida’s post-judgment collection tools to pursue the debtor’s non-exempt assets.
+The debtor has time to respond, plan, and assert exemptions at every stage.

-Civil forfeiture works differently in every respect.
+Civil forfeiture reverses that sequence.
 The government seizes the property first and litigates afterward.
-The property owner must then fight to get it back.
-The action targets the property, not the person, which means the owner’s personal exemptions may not apply the same way they do in a civil judgment case.
+The property owner must then fight to recover it.
+Because the action targets the property rather than the person, the owner’s personal exemptions do not apply the same way they do against a civil creditor.

-The homestead exemption, which protects a primary residence from nearly every civil creditor in Florida, does not necessarily protect against forfeiture.
-If the government can prove that a home was purchased with criminal proceeds or used to facilitate a crime, the home may be subject to forfeiture regardless of its homestead status.
+The homestead exemption, which protects a primary residence from nearly every civil creditor in Florida, does not necessarily block forfeiture.
+If the government proves that a home was purchased with criminal proceeds or used to facilitate a crime, the home can be forfeited regardless of its homestead status.

-After seizing property, the government must notify the owner and file a forfeiture complaint.
-The owner has 20 days to file a claim contesting the forfeiture.
-Missing this deadline can result in permanent loss of the property without a hearing.
+If the agency clears the probable-cause hearing (or if the owner does not demand one), the government files a forfeiture complaint.
+The owner has 20 days after service of the complaint to file a claim contesting the forfeiture, assert affirmative defenses, and demand a jury trial.
+Missing the 20-day deadline can result in a default forfeiture—permanent loss of the property without a hearing.

-Florida now requires the government to prove beyond a reasonable doubt that the property is connected to criminal activity.
+Florida requires the government to prove beyond a reasonable doubt that the property is connected to criminal activity.
 This is the highest standard of proof in the legal system, the same standard required for a criminal conviction.
-Before recent reforms, the standard was lower—clear and convincing evidence.
-The change significantly improved the position of property owners contesting seizures.
+Before legislative reforms, the standard was lower—clear and convincing evidence.
+The current standard gives property owners a meaningful chance to win at trial.

 Non-monetary property can only be seized under Florida law if the owner has been arrested for a criminal offense.
 A court must review the seizure within 10 days, and if reasonable cause is lacking, the property must be returned within five days.

-Federal civil forfeiture requires the government to prove by a preponderance of the evidence that the property is connected to criminal activity.
-This is a lower bar than Florida’s beyond-a-reasonable-doubt standard.
-Federal forfeiture also allows administrative processing when seized assets fall below certain value thresholds.
-This can result in permanent loss without any judicial hearing if the owner fails to contest it in time.
+Federal civil forfeiture requires the government to prove its case by a preponderance of the evidence, a lower bar than Florida’s beyond-a-reasonable-doubt standard.
+Federal law also allows administrative forfeiture when seized assets are below certain value thresholds.
+This can result in permanent loss without any judicial hearing if the owner fails to respond within 35 days.

-The federal Equitable Sharing Program allows local Florida law enforcement agencies to partner with federal agencies and process seizures under federal rules.
-Florida agencies received over $153 million in forfeiture proceeds through this program over a five-year period.
-The program creates an incentive for local agencies to route seizures through the federal system, where the property owner’s protections are weaker.
+The federal Equitable Sharing Program allows local Florida law enforcement to partner with federal agencies and route seizures through the federal system.
+Florida agencies received over $153 million through this program during a five-year period studied by the state legislature.
+The Institute for Justice reported that Florida law enforcement generated at least $1 billion in combined forfeiture revenue between 2000 and 2019.

 Which Assets the Government Can Seize

 Civil forfeiture can reach almost any type of property the government connects to criminal activity.
-Cash, vehicles, real estate, bank accounts, brokerage accounts, and business equipment are all subject to seizure.
-Cryptocurrency and digital assets are increasingly targeted.
+Cash, vehicles, real estate, bank accounts, brokerage accounts, business equipment, and cryptocurrency are all subject to seizure.

 The scope is broader than what a civil judgment creditor can reach.
-Florida’s statutory exemptions for retirement accounts, life insurance, and annuities protect those assets from civil judgment creditors.
-Forfeiture law does not follow the same framework.
-The question is not whether the asset is exempt from creditors but whether the asset is connected to criminal conduct.
+Florida’s statutory exemptions for retirement accounts, life insurance, and annuities protect those assets from judgment creditors.
+Forfeiture does not follow the same exemption rules.
+The question is not whether the asset is exempt from creditors but whether the government can prove a connection to criminal conduct.

-The government’s burden to establish that connection is what protects property owners.
-Under Florida law, the beyond-a-reasonable-doubt standard means the government must prove the connection definitively.
-Under federal law, the preponderance standard makes the government’s job easier.
+Under Florida law, the beyond-a-reasonable-doubt standard means the government must prove that connection definitively.
+Under federal law, the preponderance standard makes the government’s burden substantially lighter.

-The innocent owner defense allows a property owner to recover seized assets by proving they had no knowledge of the criminal activity that led to the forfeiture.
-A landlord whose tenant used the property for illegal purposes without the landlord’s knowledge can assert this defense.
-The burden falls on the government to prove the owner consented to or was aware of the illegal use.
+The innocent owner defense allows a property owner to recover seized assets by showing they had no knowledge of the criminal activity.
+Under Florida law, the government must prove the owner consented to or knew about the illegal use.
+Federal law reverses this: the owner must prove innocence.
+A landlord whose tenant used a rental property for illegal activity without the landlord’s knowledge can assert this defense under either system, but the path is harder in federal court.

 Florida’s proportionality argument draws on the Eighth Amendment’s Excessive Fines Clause.
-If the value of the seized property is grossly disproportionate to the severity of the offense, the forfeiture may violate constitutional limits.
-A $500,000 home forfeited over a minor drug offense may be subject to challenge on proportionality grounds.
+The Supreme Court held in Timbs v.
+Indiana (2019) that the Excessive Fines Clause applies to state and local forfeiture.
+If the value of the seized property is grossly disproportionate to the severity of the offense, the forfeiture violates constitutional limits.

 Due process challenges attack procedural failures.
-Late notice, a missed 10-day judicial review, or failure to meet the evidentiary standard can all force the return of seized property.
+Late notice, a missed 10-day judicial review, failure to meet the evidentiary standard, or serving the seizure notice after the five-day statutory deadline can all force return of seized property.

 Most Florida asset protection strategies are designed to block civil creditors, not government seizure.
-The tools that work against a judgment creditor do not necessarily work against forfeiture because the legal framework is different.
+The tools that work against a judgment creditor do not necessarily work against forfeiture because the legal rules are entirely different.

-Tenancy by the entirety protects assets from a creditor of only one spouse.
-Forfeiture does not follow this framework.
-If the government proves the property is connected to criminal activity, the ownership structure does not prevent seizure.
+Tenancy by the entirety protects jointly held marital assets from a creditor of only one spouse.
+Forfeiture operates under different rules.
+If the government proves the property is connected to criminal activity, the ownership structure does not prevent seizure—even if only one spouse is implicated.

 An LLC separates business assets from personal assets for creditor protection purposes.
-Forfeiture can reach assets inside an LLC if those assets are connected to the criminal conduct, regardless of the entity structure.
+Forfeiture can reach assets inside an LLC if those assets are connected to criminal conduct, regardless of how the entity is structured.

-The strongest protection against forfeiture is not a legal structure.
-It is the absence of any connection between the property and criminal activity.
+The strongest protection against forfeiture is not any legal structure.
 Forfeiture targets property linked to crime.
-Lawfully acquired assets held in any ownership structure are not subject to forfeiture if the government cannot establish that connection.
+Lawfully acquired assets held in any ownership structure are not subject to forfeiture if the government cannot establish the required connection to criminal activity.

 Gideon Alper